 B.A., Temple University; M.P.H., University of South Carolina; J.D., University of South Carolina

-Sonia is a practicing attorney in the state of Maryland, and serves her community in various ways.
+Sonia is a licensed attorney in Washington, DC and Maryland, and serves her community in various ways.
 She is an active member of Maryland’s pro bono program, where she provides free legal representation and advice to low-income residents.
 She is a member of the Montgomery County (MD) Racial Equity and Social Justice Committee, which works to advise the County Council and embed racial equity and social justice principles into all County operations, strategies, and legislation.
 She is also a member of the Montgomery County Caribbean American Advisory Group, which advises the County Executive on issues important to the County’s Caribbean American community.
 Sonia also represents communities of color on the Montgomery County Ending the HIV Epidemic (EHE) Planning Work Group.
 She is a Community Health Advisory Board member of Singula Institute, which is working to transform mental health diagnostics and treatment.

 Sonia holds a JD and Master of Public Health from the University of South Carolina, and a BA in Anthropology from Temple University.